-U.K. Hospitals Are Overburdened But The British Love Their Universal Health Care
+U.K. Hospitals Are Overburdened, But The British Love Their Universal Health Care

 When Erich McElroy takes the stage at comedy clubs in London, his routine includes a joke about the first time he went to see a doctor in Britain.